juanit0o/YTDownloader/README.md

        <img src="https://i.imgur.com/rP3uzLh.png" width="500" height="100" alt="Layout of the website">
 </p>

+## Instructions
+* Install the executable file in your computer (under the releases tab)
+* Start downloading!
+No need to have python installed in your computer anymore, everything is packed in an executable file that can be run in any computer running Windows!

-As of now, pytube has some problems in its regex searches and ability to search only by a keyword but it is being solved on their side
+As of now, pytube has some problems in its regex searches and ability to search only by a keyword but it is being solved on their side (Fixed in 11.0.1).

 Hope you enjoy it and find it useful!

-###### This was made using the pytube library and you have to have <a href=https://www.ffmpeg.org/>ffmpeg</a> installed and set in your ambient variables to download the videos in their highest resolution (option inside the program).
+###### This was made using the pytube library and you have to have <a href=https://www.ffmpeg.org/>ffmpeg</a> installed and set in your ambient variables to download the videos in their highest resolution available.